-Each summer, Kogod's German partner institution (WHU) offers the European Bachelor Summer Institute as a two-week course on "The Business, Political and Cultural Environment in Europe" for undergraduate students of WHU's international partner universities.
+Each summer, Kogod's German partner institution (WHU) offers the European Bachelor Summer Institute as a three-week course on "The Business, Political and Cultural Environment in Europe" for undergraduate students of WHU's international partner universities.

 The program takes place at WHU - Otto Beisheim School of Management in Vallendar, located just outside of Koblenz in the UNESCO World Heritage Site Upper Middle Rhine Valley.
 Vallendar is just one hour north of Frankfurt.